SurrealPartisan/shiofaioth/README.md

 Detransitive is unmarked.
 That means basically that even a transitive verb can be used without an object.

 #### Infinitive and participles
 The infinitive is a verb without the pre- and postpositions given to a predicate.
 Infinitives are used by auxiliary verbs like "puedaen" ("can") and some other verbs like "kiere" ("to want").
 An infinitive can also be used as a noun, meaning the action/event described by the verb, or the product of it, or sometimes (if the action has no product) the object of it.
 In most cases these nouns belong to class 2, as they are by definition *someone's* actions.
 In some cases that doesn't make sense, though, so for example "ui rein" ("rain") is a class 3 noun.
+Infinitives can have direct or indirect objects describing them, in accusative and dative, respectively.
 * Example 1 (infinitive verb): "Mie xae-puedaen-heui naiet *silaif*.", "I can't sleep."
 * Example 2 (infinitive as a noun): "Dui loucion xae-ecoi-paoi *hai doia* miem-ka.", "The explosion was my doing."